Cerro Sechín

-Cerro Sechín (also Sechín de las Estelas) is an archaeological site in Casma Province of Ancash Region in northern Peru.
+Cerro Sechín (also Sechín de las Estelas) is an archaeological site in the Casma Province of the Ancash Region in northern Peru.
 Dating to 1600 BC, the site was discovered by Peruvian archaeologists Julio C. Tello and Toribio Mejía Xesspe on July 1, 1937.
 Tello believed it was the capital of an entire culture, now known as the Casma/Sechin culture or Sechin complex.
 Notable features include megalithic architecture with carved figures in bas-relief, which graphically dramatize human sacrifices.
 Cerro Sechín is situated within the Sechin Alto Complex, as are Sechin Bajo, and Taukachi-Konkan.
 There is a small on-site museum.
 The slabs at Cerro Sechin may represent the central Andes' oldest known monumental sculpture.

 Geography

 Cerro Sechín sits on a granitic hill, in the Casma Valley.
 It is located 1 km east of the Pan-American Highway, 5 km from the provincial capital of Casma and 168 miles north of Lima.
 It is situated 13 km from the Pacific Ocean, near the confluence of the Sechin and Moxeke Rivers at an altitude of 90 m above sea level.
 The site contains walled enclosures around dwellings as well as temple platforms.
 Although the archaeological site occupies approximately 5 acres, the monuments are grouped in a single hectare.

 The Sechin Complex is made up of several sites, including Cerro Sechin.
 In the Sechin riverbank, to the northeast, is the complex of Sechin Alto.
-Considered the greatest architectural complex of Peru, it covers 300–400 acres.
+Considered the greatest architectural complex in Peru, it covers 300–400 acres.
 Sechin Bajo, nearest to Cerro Sechin, is on the other side of the river.
-Sechin Bajo was excavated from 1990 and its deeper layer was found in the year 2008; finds include the remains of a circular plaza of stone and mud dating to the Late Archaic period from 3,500 BC.
+Sechin Bajo was excavated in 1990 and its deeper layer was found in the year 2008; finds include the remains of a circular plaza of stone and mud dating to the Late Archaic period from 3,500 BC.
 Taukachi-Konkan is the northernmost of the sites within the complex.